 Bring with you: Warm waterproof clothes, sturdy shoes, gloves (a raincoat could be handy if you want to walk behind the waterfall).
 You need real hiking shoes for the glacier hike, that have a thick sole and cover your ankle.
 We provide the ice crampons, and they cannot be attached to normal shoes.

 Combo tour: This tour is a combination of two tours.
 First we do the Sensational Iceland tour (south coast and glacier hike) and then we go on the Magical Auroras tour.
 We drop you off downtown Reykjavik (at the City Hall, bus stop #1) after the first tour.
+You have to be back at bus stop #1 City Hall at 08:30pm (20:30) for the northern lights tour.
 You have time for dinner between tours.
-Then at 08:30pm (20:30) we pick you up at the same pickup location for the northern lights tour.

 For further information: